 At present, she is seeing patients in her new office at 2900 Weslayan.
 It is a concierge practice in which permits her to focus on patients and deliver top of the line, comprehensive care.
 Patients are given full documentation to apply themselves for insurance reimbursement.

-Dr. Lakshmi Deepti Urlam has been practicing as a physical therapist for 11 years.
-Dr. Urlam graduated with her Doctorate in Physical Therapy from the Emory University School of Medicine.
+Dr. Lakshmi Deepti Urlam has been practicing as a physical therapist for over 16 years.
 She is fluent in English, Hindi, Telugu, and Kannada.

 Sam Boswell, BA, LMT, began practicing massage in 1989.
 In his first week of practice, he read “Myotherapy” (Bonnie Prudden) and began using the acupressure-like trigger point techniques.
 In that week, several clients remarked that they were pain-free for the first time in years.
 He was hooked.